hervenivon/awesome-discoveries/README.md

 Everything must be written in English.
 And for us, French people, it is unfortunate, but bad English is still better than French.
 You should at least write all of your documentation in English.
 This is the bare minimum.

+##### Document everything

+Every piece of your work, from idea to real life architecture, should be documented.

+##### Embrace change

+What you have in mind will never be in place, the secret is to adapt yourself, your strategy, your vision, your plan and everything in order to keep it alive.

+##### Default to Transparency

+When Buffer introduced [Open Salaries](https://open.buffer.com/introducing-open-salaries-at-buffer-including-our-transparent-formula-and-all-individual-salaries/) they shared their second core value: "Default to Transparency".
+Back in 2013, I was working in one of the 5 biggest consulting company in the world, it inspired me a lot.
+At Redbird, then Airware and Delair, in hindsight, I can say that as a company we haven't always been transparent.
+In my next startup I will do as much as I can to embrace that principle, as strong as possible from internal email with open CC to personal shared self-improvement through open progress report.
+And, even if it is hard for my French culture 🐔🇫🇷🥖, up to Open Salaries!

+Open your meetings, let interested people to come in as flies on the wall.
+Ask for candide feedback at the end of it.

+What do you need to take a good decision?
+Personnaly, I require as much information as possible, I need a full context and I need to understand the whole situation which is often the case behing a CTO or a VP of engineering.
+But, if you expect your team to take the smartest decision possible, they will need the same level of information than you.

+> "lots of traditional, widely accepted, and perfectly legal business practices just can’t be trusted by customers, and will soon become extinct, driven to dust by rising levels of transparency, increasing consumer demand for fair treatment, and competitive pressure" - Don Peppers and Martha Rogers in [Extreme Trust: Honesty as a Competitive Advantage](https://amzn.to/2Cg0BYz)

+Transparency will help more than it will harm.
+Transparency builds and strengthens trust.

 ##### Data driven

-Think of your product in terms of data, gather every piece of data you can, put that in your contracts and terms of services:
+Think of your product in terms of data, gather every piece of data you can, measure, track and manage it, put it in your contracts and terms of services:

 * It will be easier to determine the next iterations of your product (what features are used, how long did it take to load the page, what is the require accuracy)
 * You will better serve your customers
 * Data enables Machine Learning, the only mean actualy.

+##### Security first

+Security should be at the root of every technical, product or strategy choice.
+Your customers are your value.
+You will have to gain your customers’ trust, and you should do everything you can to keep it.

+For any service, you should avoid to build your own authentication system and you must enable [SSO](https://en.wikipedia.org/wiki/Single_sign-on) as soon as possible.
+One password to rule them all is key to most B2B deals.

+There are always ways to enhance your security.
+Beware, the system’s security your building should never slow down your people otherwise they will find a workaround.
+Everyone in the company should embrace it and support it.
+(Another question for your future recruitments).

+[GDPR](https://eugdpr.org/) is here to help anyway.

-##### Cloud first
+##### Cloud only

-Everything must be in the cloud, every tool you’re about to use should be a service otherwise drawbacks are licensing nightmares and or on-site server maintenance.
+Everything must be in the cloud, nothing should ever take a way into your IT office, not a single server should ever exist into that cabinet.
+The only thing you should ever need is a VERY good internet connection.
+Every tool you’re about to use should be a service otherwise drawbacks are licensing nightmares and or on-site server maintenance.
 The other advantage of hosting everything in the cloud is to accelerate really strong, really quick.

-##### Document everything

-Every piece of your work, from idea to real life architecture, should be documented.
+If it ever happens to install a server, you will always need someone to maintain it, and it will be really hard to get rid of it.

+Priority is your business, and all the time you spend should go into customer value creation.
+As a startup, you cannot aford reinventing the weel or speding money to build things than others do better than you.

 ##### An API for everything

 Every development you make should be served through an API.
-This is a necessary mean to enable growth of your project and your team.
+This is a necessary mean to enable growth and make it sustainable for your project and your teams.

+> "All service interfaces, without exception, must be designed from the ground up to be externalizable.
+That is to say, the team must plan and design to be able to expose the interface to developers in the outside world.
+No exceptions.
+Anyone who doesn’t do this will be fired.
+Thank you; have a nice day!" - Jeff Bezos CEO of Amazon

-##### Failure is arround the corner
+##### Failure is waiting for you

 Design with failure in mind.
-Failure is the first event you'll met in a
+Failure is the first event you'll met in any project.
+What you will have at the end is likely to be more complex than what you desire.
+You have to embrace that fact, it is going to happen.

 > "Everything fails, all the time" - Werner Vogels, CTO of Amazon